bivashy/MC-Auth-with-Link/README.md

 ---

-How to get `Account` from VK or Telegram id:
+How to get `Account` from VK, Telegram, Discord id:

 ```java
 public class ExampleClass {